Letter of Credit Monetization Cost

 Cost bucket What it covers

 Issuance fee Paid to the issuing bank for opening the letter of credit.
 Usually charged as a percentage per annum on the face amount, often pro rated for the tenor, with minimum fees per transaction or per quarter.
+If you are structuring issuance, see how LC issuance works in practice.

 Advisory, arranger, and success fees Fees paid to the advisor or arranger that structures the facility, matches you with banks, and negotiates terms.
 This can be a fixed engagement fee plus a success fee on the amount discounted or on the facility size.
+If you are comparing funding routes, also review receivables financing and working capital lines.

 What Drives Letter of Credit Monetization Pricing